matrix-org/matrix-spec-proposals/proposals/3866-user-not-approved-error.md

 ## Proposal

-This document proposes the addition of a new `M_USER_NOT_APPROVED` error code to the Matrix specification.
-This error code can be returned in two scenarios: registration and login.
+This document proposes the addition of a new `M_USER_AWAITING_APPROVAL` error code to the Matrix specification.
+This error code can be returned in two
+scenarios: registration and login.

 This proposal does not describe a way for the homeserver to alert an administrator about new accounts that are waiting to be reviewed, or a way for